 The O2 Ritz is situated right in the centre of the city, perfect for those nights that don’t plan on finishing until the early morning.

 Built in 1928, the Grade II venue has been home to notable music legends for nearly a century.
 Stars like The Beatles and Frank Sinatra have graced their halls, with world’s hottest rising stars still playing their stage nearly every night.

-Not only is the venue famous for its live artists, it is also renowned for hosting popular events such as Propaganda or Erasmus Parties, easily hosting the masses with it's 1500 capacity.
+Not only is the Ritz famous for its live artists – it is also renowned for hosting popular events such as Propaganda or Erasmus Parties, hosting the masses with its 1500-person capacity.

 O2 Ritz provides a perfect mix of those smaller, more intimate shows whilst accommodating for a larger audience.